2024 New Investigator Program Request for Proposals

 Wisconsin Health, Health Care and/or Health Equity

-• Describes the process by which successful execution of this project positively impacts or translates to improved health, health care and/or health equity in Wisconsin
+• Describes the process by which successful execution of this project positively impacts health care and/or health equity in Wisconsin or the steps necessary to translate discovery to application in a clinical or community setting in alignment with the Wisconsin Partnership Program 2024–2029 Five-Year Plan Framework

 • Describes the scope and significance of the health issue being addressed and its relevance in Wisconsin